Mythbusters123/blog.themyth.dev/articles/distro_switch.md

 But its not just a distro switch I want (really need) to do.
 I dual boot Windows, for school and other purposes, and that install is also getting heavily bloated, by the day (that I use it, which is like 2 days/week).
+Do I wish that I had to dual boot Windows?
+Absolutely not!
+Bu

 The next issue is all my SSH and GnuPG keys, which are scattered across VMs and home folders and in random archives saved on my 2TB HDD (which I can't even